ItsMeForLua/ItsMeForLua/README.md

 This section displays what I plan to do currently regarding my projects.
 Most of my projects have a TODO.md, but it's still necessary for me to split time between projects.
 - [ ] cl-freelock needs to have its system definition symbols updated from `#:` to `:`
 - [ ] I need to create google forms for all my projects, and integrate them into automatic github issue reports
-- [ ] I need to add a github action yml to Rust2d (and a dockefile at the same time if my time constrained are reasonable)
+- [ ] I need to add a github actions yml to Rust2d (and a dockerfile at the same time if my time constraints are reasonable)
 - [ ] I need to use github actions to automatically create issue reports for `cl-win32-types` and `cl-win32-errors` when the upstream API has changes.

 #### Still Working On